larebsyed/twitter-demo/README.md

 The `src` folder is organized into several directories, each serving a specific purpose in the project architecture:

-- **`components`**: This directory contains reusable UI components (e.g., Button, TweetCard) that can be used throughout the application.
+- **`components`**: This directory contains reusable UI components (e.g., Hash, UserCard) that can be used throughout the application.

 - **`contexts`**: Here, you'll find React Context files that are used to manage and distribute application state across the component tree without having to prop-drill.